john-yohan-park/ImagePro/README.md

 If you have a mac and don't have Node & NPM, open up a terminal and install homebrew (https://brew.sh/).
 Then run `brew i node`, which installs the latest versions of Node & NPM.

 <b>To Run</b>
-- Open `MONGO_KEY.js` from the project directory and copy & paste Mongo Key value into the region labeled `PASTE MONGO KEY HERE` (the key has to be a string value so keep the single quotes around the key value)
+- Open `MONGO_KEY.js` from the project directory and copy & paste Mongo Key value into the region labeled `'PASTE MONGO KEY HERE'` (keep the single quotes around the key value since the key has to be a string value)
 - `cd` into `frontend` directory and run `npm i`
 - `cd` into `backend` directory and run `npm i`
 - While in `backend` directory, run `npm start`